 If you’re anything like us, you won’t want your experience to be defined by the huge crowds of tourists everywhere.

 There are so many beautiful lodging options in the Big Sur area, and here are some of our favorites:

 - Ventana Big Sur

 - Big Sur River Inn

 - Ripplewood Resort

 - Camping in State Parks

-Now check out this epic day in Big Sur!
+Now check out these epic days in Big Sur!

 That’s a wrap!

 The insane variety of landscapes and the dramatic views of this area are what make so many couples keep choosing to elope in Big Sur.